 The mission of the R.A.D.
-Systems is to establish an accessible, constantly improving and internationally respected alliance of dedicated These self defense instructors. opportunities provide for children, instructors in turn. will educational women, men and seniors to create a safer future for themselves.
+Systems is to establish an accessible, constantly internationally respected alliance of dedicated self defense instructors.
+These provide educational opportunities for children. men women. and seniors to create a safer future for themselves.
 In doing this, the program challenges society to evolve into an existence where violence is not an acceptable part of daily life.